Blog Layout

 Isn’t that exciting?!

-Now some of you are thinking, “YEAH!
-I can’t wait to find all of them!” while others may be thinking, “I wonder how much coffee Katie has had to drink…”
+Now, some of you are thinking, “YEAH!
+I can’t wait to find all the opportunities that await!” while others may be thinking, “I wonder how much coffee Katie drinks when she’s writing these articles…”

-Enthusiasm will always serve you in business.
-It will allow you to see things others write-off or don’t even pick up on to begin with.
-And while it’s true that I have had a couple of cups of coffee, I’m also endlessly enthusiastic.
+Enthusiasm will always serve you exponentially in business.
+It’s one of the most highly underrated superpowers.
+Enthusiasm will allow you to see things others simply write off or don’t pick up on to begin with.
+It will give you the energy to pursue opportunities others give up on too easily.
+And while it’s true that I have had several cups of coffee, I’m also endlessly enthusiastic.
 Especially when I’m writing to you as a parent coach and business owner.

 #1 - Get out into the world!